 - Meet Chulu Mazibuko born and bred in the Eastern Cape – specifically East London and Port Elizabeth, South Africa.

-- Chulu studied her undergraduate degree and Honours degree at Nelson Mandela University between 2015 and 2018.
-In this article she shares everything on HOW she got an opportunity in a Big Accounting firm for her articles to HOW she got a Bursary.
+- Chulu studied for her undergraduate degree and Honours degree at Nelson Mandela University between 2015 and 2018.
+In this article, she shares everything from How she got an opportunity in a Big Accounting firm for her articles to How she got a Bursary.

 - Here is her story.

 Tracing Back Roots and Pursuing CA from SAICA

 My childhood growing up was quite good, I was privileged enough to be raised by both parents; in a comfortable home.

 As a young child – I was never the bright student in the class; nor was I the brightest among my friends – this caused me to have low self-esteem and doubt my capabilities quite a bit.

 I got through this low self-esteem by sticking to what works for me.
 I can’t emphasize this enough!
-It’s imperative that you find the best method in which you will achieve your goals and to never compare your path to anyone else’s.
+It’s imperative that you find the best method in which you will achieve your goals and never compare your path to anyone else’s.